millywithnobrim/network-plus-troubleshooting-labs/Lab02-DHCP-Failure-Troubleshooting/README.md

-Lab 02 – VLAN & DHCP Troubleshooting
+# Lab 02 – VLAN & DHCP Troubleshooting

-Scenario
+## Scenario
 Two workstations connected to a switch are unable to obtain IP addresses and cannot communicate across VLANs.
-A router-on-a-stick configuration is partially implemented, but DHCP and VLAN assignments are misconfigured.
-Your task is to identify and correct the issues so both PCs receive IP addresses and inter-VLAN communication works.

-You must use CLI verification tools (e.g., ping, ipconfig, show vlan, show interfaces trunk, show ip dhcp binding) to troubleshoot.

-Objective

-Practice diagnosing VLAN and DHCP-related connectivity issues

-Reinforce understanding of VLAN assignments, trunking, and router subinterfaces

-Develop troubleshooting skills aligned with CompTIA Network+ objectives

-CompTIA Network+ Objective Mapping
-Domain 1.0 – Networking Fundamentals

-1.4: Configure IPv4 addressing and subnet masks

-1.5: Compare and contrast network topologies and types

-1.8: Configure and apply VLAN segmentation

-Domain 2.0 – Network Implementations

-2.1: Configure and troubleshoot switching concepts (VLANs, trunks)

-2.2: Configure routing technologies (router-on-a-stick, subinterfaces)

-Domain 3.0 – Network Operations

-3.1: Use appropriate documentation and diagrams

-3.3: Apply interface and device monitoring tools

-Domain 5.0 – Network Troubleshooting

-5.1: Troubleshoot common network service issues:

-Incorrect VLAN assignment

-Missing/incorrect trunking

-Misconfigured DHCP pools

-Incorrect router subinterface settings

-5.3: Use appropriate network diagnostic tools (ping, ipconfig, show vlan, show ip interface brief)

-Tasks

-Use the Command Prompt on each PC to check IP addressing (ipconfig).

-Verify VLAN membership on the switch using show vlan brief.

-Check the trunk link using show interfaces trunk.

-Inspect router subinterfaces and DHCP configuration.

-Correct all misconfigurations (VLANs, trunking, DHCP, or subinterfaces).

-Ensure both PCs successfully obtain DHCP leases.

-Test inter-VLAN connectivity using ping.

-Success Criteria

-PC1 receives a DHCP address in VLAN 10 (192.168.10.0/24).

-PC2 receives a DHCP address in VLAN 20 (192.168.20.0/24).

-Router subinterfaces for VLAN 10 and VLAN 20 are correctly configured.

-Switch trunk to router is functioning.

-PC1 and PC2 can ping their gateways and each other.

-All Packet Tracer grading checks (if using a PKA) pass.

-Restrictions

-All troubleshooting must be done using CLI tools.

-Desktop IP Configuration may only be used to verify DHCP (not to configure VLANs).

-Config and Physical tabs are locked in the activity.

-You must use the terminal on all devices for all configuration steps.

-Recommended Commands
-PCs

-ipconfig

-ping <IP>

-Switch

-show vlan brief

-show interfaces trunk

-show ip interface brief

-Router

-show ip interface brief

-show run

-show ip dhcp binding

-show ip dhcp pool

-Notes

-This lab simulates a real-world troubleshooting situation where multiple small VLAN and DHCP issues combine to break network connectivity.
-Focus on understanding the root cause of each failure rather than simply applying commands.
-All tasks map directly to Network+ troubleshooting objectives.
+Your task is to **identify and correct misconfigurations** involving VLANs, trunking, router subinterfaces, and DHCP.
+You must use **CLI verification tools** (e.g., `show vlan`, `show interfaces trunk`, `ipconfig`) to troubleshoot.

+---

+## Objective
+- Practice identifying and fixing VLAN, trunking, and DHCP issues
+- Reinforce understanding of inter-VLAN routing and subnetting
+- Develop troubleshooting skills aligned with CompTIA Network+ objectives

+---

+## CompTIA Network+ Objective Mapping

+### Domain 1.0 – Networking Fundamentals
+- 1.4: Configure IPv4 addressing and subnet masks
+- 1.8: Apply and configure VLANs

+### Domain 2.0 – Network Implementations
+- 2.1: Configure switching components (VLANs, trunks)
+- 2.2: Configure routing technologies (router-on-a-stick)

+### Domain 5.0 – Network Troubleshooting
+- 5.1: Troubleshoot common network service issues:
+  - Incorrect VLAN assignment
+  - Missing or incorrect trunking
+  - Misconfigured DHCP pools
+  - Incorrect router subinterface configuration
+- 5.3: Use appropriate network diagnostic tools (`ping`, `show vlan`, `show ip interface brief`)

+---

+## Tasks
+1. Use the **Command Prompt** on each PC to gather IP configuration details (`ipconfig`).
+2. Verify VLAN membership using `show vlan brief`.
+3. Check trunk status using `show interfaces trunk`.
+4. Inspect router subinterfaces and DHCP scopes.
+5. Identify and correct the misconfiguration(s).
+6. Verify both PCs obtain valid DHCP addresses.
+7. Confirm inter-VLAN connectivity using `ping`.

+---

+## Success Criteria
+- PC1 receives an IP in the **VLAN 10** subnet.
+- PC2 receives an IP in the **VLAN 20** subnet.
+- The switch trunk toward the router is operational.
+- Router subinterfaces for each VLAN are correctly configured.
+- Both PCs can ping their default gateways **and each other**.
+- Grading checks (if using Packet Tracer Activity Wizard) pass.

+---

+## Restrictions
+- All troubleshooting and verification must be done using CLI tools.
+- Desktop IP Configuration may be used only to verify DHCP operation.
+- Other configuration tabs (Config, Physical) are locked.

+---

+## Recommended Commands
+- `ipconfig`
+- `ping <IP>`
+- `show vlan brief`
+- `show interfaces trunk`
+- `show ip interface brief`
+- `show ip dhcp binding`

+---

+## Notes
+- This lab simulates a **real-world VLAN and DHCP troubleshooting scenario**.
+- Focus on identifying *why* the failures occur, not only applying commands.
+- All steps align with **Network+ troubleshooting objectives**.